streamr-dev/network/install-on-m1.md

 ## Introduction

-The current (April 19th 2022) main branch of streamr-network-monorepo  does not install out-of-the-box on M1 macs using `npm ci`, but rather requires deleting the
+The current (April 19th 2022) main branch of streamr-network-monorepo does not install out-of-the-box on an M1 Mac using `npm ci`, but rather requires deleting the
 `package-lock.json` file, and installing from scratch using `npm install`.

 Running `npm install` also requires a couple of preparations, because